 - The SEC should use its authority to permanently exempt smaller public companies like community banks from the say-on-pay and the golden parachute requirements of the Dodd-Frank Act.
 ICBA also supports exemptions for community banks from pay-versus performance disclosure requirements and claw-back provisions of the Dodd-Frank Act.

-SEC registration threshold.
+SEC Registration Threshold.
 ICBA played a leading role in the passage of the JOBS Act, which raised the threshold for SEC registration from 500 to 2,000 shareholders for all companies and increased the deregistration threshold from 300 to 1,200 shareholders for banks and bank holding companies.
 This provision has been a long-standing ICBA priority and was a key component of the Communities First Act.
-Almost 100 community banks and bank holding companies have deregistered as a result of the passage of the JOBS Act.
+More than 100 community banks and bank holding companies have deregistered as a result of the passage of the JOBS Act, many saving hundreds of thousands of dollars a year in unnecessary SEC filing costs.
 ICBA will continue the fight to extend the benefits of the Title VI of the JOBS Act to thrift holding companies.

-Exemptions under the Dodd-Frank Act.
+Exemptions Under the Dodd-Frank Act.
 ICBA supports sound corporate governance practices for public companies, which are essential to maintaining investor confidence.
-However, the corporate governance provisions of the Dodd-Frank Wall Street Reform and Consumer Protection Act disproportionately burden community banks/holding companies and other small issuers and the SEC should use the authority expressly delegated to it by Congress to permanently exempt community banks.
-While the SEC’s final rules on “say-on-pay” delays for two years the effective date of the rule for small issuers, it does not provide a permanent exemption for small issuers.
-The rule requires public companies to give their shareholders a "say-on-pay" by including a separate, non-binding proposal allowing shareholders to vote on the compensation of executive officers at least once every three years.
-It also requires every proxy statement seeking a shareholder vote to approve an acquisition, merger, consolidation or proposed sale of all or substantially all of a reporting company's assets to include a separate shareholder resolution approving golden parachute arrangements.
+However, the corporate governance provisions of the Dodd-Frank Wall Street Reform and Consumer Protection Act disproportionately burden community banks/holding companies and other small issuers.
+The SEC should use the authority expressly delegated to it by Congress to permanently exempt community banks.
+The SEC rule requires public companies to give their shareholders a "say-on-pay" by including a separate, non-binding proposal allowing shareholders to vote on the compensation of executive officers at least once every three years.
+It also requires that every proxy statement seeking a shareholder vote to approve an acquisition, merger, consolidation or proposed sale of all or substantially all of a reporting company's assets include a separate shareholder resolution approving golden parachute arrangements.

 Requiring separate votes on say on pay and golden parachutes adds significantly to the already onerous disclosure burden that publicly-traded community banks and other small issuers face.
 Community banks are already having great difficulty in attracting and retaining qualified officers given the perceived hostile regulatory environment and the prospect of FDIC litigation and personal liability for officers and directors of failed banks.
 The Dodd-Frank Act requirements for executive compensation recovery or “clawback” provisions and new executive compensation disclosures also make it difficult to attract and retain qualified officers and directors.